Texas Divorce 101: Alimony vs. Spousal Maintenance

-When facing a divorce in Texas, a common question is whether or not a spouse can be awarded alimony.
-The term “alimony” is often confused with spousal maintenance or support.
+When facing a divorce in Texas, a common question is whether a spouse can be awarded alimony.
+The term “alimony” is often confused with spousal maintenance or spousal support.
 While alimony is not specifically provided for under Texas law as an entitlement, it is still a possibility by agreement.
-Although, the Texas Family Code provides eligibility for spousal maintenance in certain situations, which has specific requirements and is a different construct than alimony.
-This article is aimed at educating you on the basics of alimony and spousal maintenance in Texas and pointing out the distinctions between the two.
+Although the Texas Family Code provides eligibility for spousal maintenance in certain situations, there are specific requirements.
+The construct of spousal maintenance is also different from alimony.
+This article is aimed at explaining the basics of alimony vs spousal maintenance in Texas and pointing out the distinctions between the two.

 As mentioned above, the law in Texas does not provide for alimony as a right, although that does not mean that it is prohibited.